arn25-lk/arn25-lk.github.io/content/posts/most-advice-doesnt-apply.md

   - advice
 ---

-# On Advice
+# Meta-Advice

-The quality of advice can range from
+- Different types of advice I have encountered?
+- What is quality advice?
-- Who to take advice from
+- Who to take advice from?
+-